Kurrawong/fair-ease-matcher/documentation.md

 ## Full XML Analysis
 The  full XML Analysis method works by extracting all text using Python's ElementTree library (`element.text`), tails (`element.tail`), xlinks (where the attribute is "{http://www.w3.org/1999/xlink}href"), and attribute values (`element.attrib.values`).
 The types (URI, Identifier, or String) are then guessed for each extracted piece of text.
+**Only where the type is identified as a URI is the term searched for in the Knowledge Base at present**.
+As the other non URI types are also extracted, these could easily be searched for in the Knowledge Base in the future, if desired.
 Where the guessed type is a URI, the variant of http/https that the URI is not is added as an additional serach term.
 Similarly, additional search terms are added with/without trailing slashes to complement the original extracted text.
 The guessed types are then collected into a dictionary with keys as the types.
 As the target metadata element is unknown (there is no context other than the text extracted), the target metadata element is set as "All" such that the query code used for Structured Extraction can be reused.
 The queries are then run against the triplestore, using the methodology and queries detailed below.